arthur-nghiem/mahjong-reviewer/README.md

 5. Place `converted_game.jsonl` in your `mahjong-reviewer/input` directory.

-6. Enter the following command, replacing `your_username` with your actual Mahjong Soul username:
+6. Enter the following command, replacing `your_username` with your actual Mahjong Soul username.
     ```sh
     python -m mahjong_reviewer converted_game.jsonl -u your_username
     ```